OLED1/chia-manager/README.md

   - Setup and manage different alerting levels to be fully informed just in moment something unexpected is happening
 - Full autoplotting with madmax plotter integration
   - Select an empty or not fully plotted directory and let Chia® Manager **autoplot** all your directories
-- And much more!
+- And many more!

+Check out our roadmap to get more information: [Chia® Manager Documentation](https://docs.chia-manager.com/features/roadmap).

 Do you have any further ideas of features you want to see?
 Just make a feature request or mail us!

-### Roadmap
-Please see our documentation at [Chia® Manager Documentation](https://docs.chia-manager.com/features/roadmap)

-If the feature list stays as long as currently, version 1.0 might be reached much faster.
-Version 1.0 will be released if every planned main features are implemented.

 ## We need your help!
 Currently we are two contributors. **Lucaaust**, an occupational python programmer and **OLED1**, an occupational Linux Sysadmin and hobby programmer.